 Atlanta is a great place to visit for Halloween, as there are tons of festivals and activities: from scary shows and haunted houses to kids parades and fright fests at amusement parks.
-Halloween season also offers excellent food, nature and perfect weather for discovering Atlanta.
+Halloween season also offers excellent food, nature, and perfect weather for discovering Atlanta.

-Little 5 Points Halloween Festival and Parade (October 19, 2019)
+Little 5 Points Halloween Festival and Parade (October 22–23, 2022)

-Owl-O-Ween Hot Air Balloon Festival (October 18–19, 2019)
+Owl-O-Ween Hot Air Balloon Festival (October 8–19, 2022)

 Owl-O-Ween Hot Air Balloon Festival is a two-day event held at Fifth Third Bank Stadium in Kennesaw every October.
 If you dare to go on a tethered balloon ride, you can enjoy amazing bird-eye views from above.
 For those who prefer to stay on the ground, there is also plenty of things to do: seven stages of entertainment, aerial performances, and a costume contest.

-Sleepy Hollow Experience (September 27–November 3, 2019)
+Sleepy Hollow Experience (over)

 Atlanta is also home to many spooky shows and genuinely scary experiences for the adults.
 The Sleepy Hollow Experience runs from late September to early November at Serenbe Playhouse in Chattahoochee Hills.
-It was named one of Top Five Halloween Plays in the Country by American Theatre Magazine.
+It was named one of the Top Five Halloween Plays in the Country by American Theatre Magazine.
 This immersive Halloween experience offers the adaptation of classic American ghost stories that are sure to have heads rolling.

-Lawrenceville Ghost and Haunted Cemetery Tours run throughout the month of October in Lawrenceville.
+Lawrenceville Ghost and Haunted Cemetery Tours run throughout October in Lawrenceville.
 Tours depart and end at Aurora Theatre.
 Experience a nighttime walk and a chilling story about the paranormal.
-Get some thrills down your spine at 13 Stories Haunted House, named one of Top 10 Scariest Haunted Houses by USA Today.
+Get thrills down your spine at 13 Stories Haunted House, named one of Top 10 Scariest Haunted Houses by USA Today.
 Atlanta Horror Film Festival is another must-see event that usually runs in September or October at Synchronicity in Atlanta where you can see dozens of independent films celebrating the horror genre.